Bira/octopus-carnival/_posts/2025-12-17-wir-dscc-ulruun.md

 cover as well.

-Ulruun is, well, repugnant, though other than being a dwarf there's probably not much that's unique about him..
+Ulruun is, well, repugnant, though other than being a dwarf there's probably not much that's unique about him.
 I think he's meant to be a typical example of a sleazy slave trader.